SQL for Data Enrichment and Enhancement

 ADD COLUMN customer_age INT;

 This SQL statement adds a new column, “customer_age”, to the “customers” table.
-That’s an example of data enrichment, as we are adding new data to our dataset.
+This is an example of data enrichment, as we are adding new data to our dataset.

 Example 2: Combining Data from Multiple Sources